-Doug Martin is a lobbyist who represents many state workers.
+ALLEN: Doug Martin is a lobbyist who represents many state workers.

-In Florida, just like in Wisconsin, Ohio and other states, members of public unions feel they've become targets.
+ALLEN: In Florida, just like in Wisconsin, Ohio and other states, members of public unions feel they've become targets.
 Juan Gonzales says they're right.
 Gonzales is a lobbyist with Associated Industries of Florida, a powerful business group in Tallahassee.
 He traces the rancor back to an education bill, passed last session by the legislature.
 After many rallies and much lobbying, teachers convinced then-governor Charlie Crist to veto it.

-Florida State Senator John Thrasher says his bill is not about payback, or a national anti-labor agenda.
+ALLEN: Florida State Senator John Thrasher says his bill is not about payback, or a national anti-labor agenda.

 ALLEN: That view was not shared yesterday by more than 100 members of public unions, who packed a hearing room in Tallahassee - people like Steve Sarnoff, who works in the city of Clearwater's Solid Waste Department.

-The head of Florida's AFL-CIO, Rich Templin, concedes that the best he can hope for this session is to limit the damage and look to the future.
+ALLEN: The head of Florida's AFL-CIO, Rich Templin, concedes that the best he can hope for this session is to limit the damage and look to the future.

-Greg Allen, NPR News, Tallahassee.
+ALLEN: Greg Allen, NPR News, Tallahassee.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.